pfrivas/School_District_Analysis/README.md

 ### How does replacing the ninth-grade scores affect the District Analysis:
-Updating the total student counts to exclude Thomas High School ninth grades and omitting their scores from the dataset caused
+Updating the total student counts to exclude Thomas High School ninth grades and omitting their scores from the dataset

 **How is the district summary affected?**
 - The school district had both its averages for the math and reading scores also decrease a near negligible amount
-- The change of adding Nan to all grade 9 and Thomas High School math and reading scores did not have a large impact on the district analysis, with each metric decresing by less that 0.5 percentage point each (meaning scores changed by less than 0.5%).
+- The change of adding Nan to all grade 9 and Thomas High School math and reading scores did not have a large impact on the district analysis
-- This is because there were only 461 students in grade 9 at Thomas High School, and given the total student count is 39,170, the grade 9 students only make up 1.2% of the total student count, so removing their math and reading scores should not impact the data set by a significant amount
+- This is because there were only 461 students in grade 9 at Thomas High School, and given the total student count is 39,170
+- The grade 9 students only make up 1.2% of the total student count, thus removing the math and reading scores should not impact the data set by a significant amount

 *District Summary (Original)*
 <img src = https://github.com/pfrivas/School_District_Analysis/blob/main/Resources/District%20Summary%20Original.png>